2020 Update: Stocking fillers for the adventurer in your life - gift ideas for hikers this Christmas

 Quality rarely comes cheap, however.
 It might seem that £30-60 is a lot to spend on one pair of socks, and it is, but with keen hikers spending hundreds on boots, it isn't really logical to skimp on cheap socks.

-Besides, the socks we're hoping Santa might leave under our trees this year are not just any old socks.
+Besides, the socks Santa left under our trees last year are not just any old socks.
 Lorpen are a renowned brand and their Polartec T3+ Expedition range are designed for extreme warmth, durability and high-wicking, fast-drying technology.
 Believe us, if you are caught on a cold, wet mountainside for any length of time you will happily pay twice what these cost to keep your feet warm and dry!

 Backpacking stove - this was a recent upgrade to our lightweight camping kit.
 Cannister stoves are ubiquitous and come in a whole range of types, styles and options.

-We chose the recently launched MSR Pocket Rocket Deluxe which is a power house of a stove, with built in Piezo ignition and pressure regulator for only 99grams.
+We chose the more recent MSR Pocket Rocket Deluxe which is a power house of a stove, with built in Piezo ignition and pressure regulator for only 99grams.

 It isn't the cheapest option out there, however, but don't worry if your Christmas present buying budget won't stretch.
 The well regarded and widely admired MSR Pocket Rocket 2 is on offer from our official expedition partners Base Camp Food.